n-zu/sound/README.md

 chords are defined as an array of notes, they can be built based on a root note and a chord type.

-## Sandbox
+## Pages

-The project includes a web sandbox to play with notes and chords in `/sandbox`.
+The project includes a web sandbox to play with notes and chords in `/pages`.